1Caxz/Weathersama/README.md

 ```

 # List of Class Model
 Every request type have different class model.
-So, you need to casting the classModel from response such as request type.
+So, you need to casting the classModel from response such as request type.<br>
 <b>Class model for request type Weather</b>
 ```Swift
 let weatherModel: WeatherModel = WeatherModel()